Pranavnk15/Dr/readme.md

-Here's an updated README file for your project, sprinkled with emojis:
+Here's an updated README file for our project, sprinkled with emojis:

 ---